TSlex/StardewValley/ItemResearchSpawnerV2/README.md

 ### Main

 `Mod mode` - active mode (research mode, buy/sell mode, etc...) **\[Host only\]**
 `Open key` - keyboard key to open the menu
+`Menu size` - density of menu (choose 16, 30 or 48 items, 16 - is the default value)

 ### Multiplayer